Can Cell Phone Video Be Used as Evidence in Court in Pennsylvania?

 When Are Cell Phone Videos Admissible in Court in Pennsylvania?

-For evidence to be allowed into court, it must be considered relevant to the case at hand.
+For video evidence to be admissible in court, it must be considered relevant to the case at hand.
 Something relevant tends to make an essential fact in your trial either more or less probable.
 Irrelevant pieces of evidence waste time and may distract the jury from a vital part of the case.

 What Makes a Cell Phone Video Authentic?